dovetail-genomics/chicago/README.md

 - (currently broken)
 - an interaction is represented by two rows - however, these rows need not be adjacent.
 - First three columns are: chromosome, start, end.
-Column four is of form [Chr :[Start]-[End],[Score], which gives the genomic coordinates of the interacting fragment, and the interaction score (see definition of ibed format).
+Column four is of form [Chr]:[Start]-[End],[Score], which gives the genomic coordinates of the interacting fragment, and the interaction score (see definition of ibed format, above).
 The remaining columns can be ignored.

 **The data frame x** used to produce these files (one row per interaction) is stored in the .RDa file in the same folder.